systopia/de.systopia.donrec/README.md

 * Currently hardcoded for EUR
 * Shipped template German and optimised for ``wkhtm2pdf``
 * "Amount in words" currently German only
+* Client side (JavaScript) only thoroughly tested on Firefox